-Clerk Roth stated that if we are the ones creating these measures then we are the ones that can clean it up.
-Clerk Green agreed that they have needed an overhaul and a further philosophical discussion.
+Clerk Roth stated that if we are the ones creating these measures, then we are the ones that can clean it up.
+Clerk Green agreed they needed an overhaul and a further philosophical discussion.

 4. Agenda Item 4 - Case/Subcases Update